you-R-I/workshops/README.md

 For this workshop we will us the IBM Cloud:
-* Sign up for a [free IBM Cloud account] (https://www.ibm.biz/hslu-cloud, IBM Cloud)
+* Sign up for a [free IBM Cloud account] (https://www.ibm.biz/hslu-cloud "IBM Cloud")

 Make sure you have installed and updated node.js, NodeRed and NPM on your RaspberryPi.